ArjanKranenburg/virtual-devices/APPSTORE.md

 ## What doesn't:

+* Only 1 device can be added
 * Use the switches status as a condition
-* Other devices, like a push-button, Dimmer, Thermostat, etc.
+* Other devices, like a push-button, Dimmer, etc.

-Requests are possible, but I do not give guarantees on functionality or timelines.
+I'm very interested to hear your ideas for other virtual devices.

 ## If you like this app

-Buy me a beer on [PayPal](http://paypal.me/ArjanKranenburg), but no sweat if you don't.
+Buy me a (virtual) beer on [PayPal](http://paypal.me/ArjanKranenburg), but no sweat if you don't.